 This dataset has three variables,

 frequency.
-To tidy it, we need to gather the non-variable columns into a two-column key-value pair.
-This action is often described as making a wide dataset long (or tall), but I’ll avoid those terms because they’re imprecise.
+To tidy it, we need to pivot the non-variable columns into a two-column key-value pair.
+This action is often described as making a wide dataset longer (or taller).

-When gathering variables, we need to provide the name of the new key-value columns to create.
-The first argument, is the name of the key column, which is the name of the variable defined by the values of the column headings.
+When pivoting variables, we need to provide the name of the new key-value columns to create.
+After defining the colums to pivot (every column except for religion), you will need the name of the key column, which is the name of the variable defined by the values of the column headings.
 In this case, it’s

 income.
 The second argument is the name of the value column,